 Q13: Does the piece offer original insight and value to the reader?

-Q14: Is it written in the client’s voice?
+Q14: Is it written in the right voice?

-This is a little easier if you only write for one brand, but still: the piece needs to sound right.
+This is a little easier if you only write for one brand, but still, the piece needs to sound right.
 If you cover up the branding, is it still clear who’s speaking?
-Whether you’re writing on behalf of a brand, or by-lining to an individual, reading should feel like the client is sat in your head, dictating it to you.
+Whether you’re writing on behalf of a brand or by-lining to an individual, reading should feel like the client is sitting in your head, dictating it to you.

 Q15: Is it engaging and enjoyable to read?
-AND is it likely to incite readers to action?
+OR is it likely to incite readers to action?

-Lastly, but most importantly, place yourself in the reader’s shoes.
-Does the end arrive quicker than you thought, or does it feel like hard work?
+Place yourself in the reader’s shoes.
+Does the end arrive quicker than you thought, or does it seem like hard work?
 Do you naturally want to take the next step, whatever that may be?

-This checklist suits our needs, as a team of eleven B2B copywriters reviewing each others’ work, and writing across up to 100 B2B tech brands.
-And having reviewed 113 pieces of content to date (from individual emails to messaging frameworks and entire websites) we find it’s working pretty well.
+This checklist suits our needs as a team of B2B copywriters, reviewing each other’s work and writing across up to 100 B2B tech brands.
+And having reviewed thousands of pieces of content to date (from individual emails to messaging frameworks and entire websites), we find it’s working pretty well.

-Your needs might be different, though, and some of the questions could be more relevant than others.
-You may also have other technical requirements we’re not generally asked for.
+Your needs might differ; some questions could be more relevant than others.
+You may also have technical requirements that require greater nuance.

-But the point is this: asking clear, objective questions makes it much easier to tell whether your content works or not, and reduces the number of arguments you’ll have about preferences.
-It can help you spot issues, and change the way you brief, write, and review.
-And ultimately, it’ll stop you rushing out weak content.
+But the point is this: asking clear, objective questions makes it much easier to tell whether your content works and reduces the number of arguments you’ll have about preferences.
+It can help you spot issues and change how you brief, write, and review.
+And ultimately, it’ll stop you from rushing out weak content.